trollLemon/CPlus-palette/CONTRIBUTING.md

 - any errors in the terminal when you run the program
 - steps to reproduce the issue

+## Questions

+Any questions can be put in the issues tab, and you don't need to include the information a regular issue report has.

 ## Pull Requests
 If you want to add something to the project, feel free to make a pull request with the additions you want, And it will most likely be merged, as long as the additions don't deter away from the program's main purpose, to generate a color palette.